nedavniat/console-silencer/README.md

 # console-silencer

-silence console.log and console.error form your code but leave logs from testrunner
+This zero-dependencies module allows you to silence console.log and console.error from the code that is currently tested without silencing the logs of your testrunner.
+Module is intended for use in Node JS v8.x enviroment.